-Lust: Micchy thinks he is doing everything for Mai's sake, but it's his own emotional desires he's fulfilling.
+Lust: Micchy thinks he is doing everything for everyone's sake, but all he's doing is quenching his own self gratification.

 Gluttony: Not in terms of food or eating, but in terms of excess.
 Kaito hungers for power, and Kouta keeps consuming stronger power-ups.
-And Micchy's plan to rule over humanity is rather excessive than the manipulation games he was playing with Kouta and company.
+Micchy has plenty of power and control with just Yggdrasil his family estate alone.
+But teaming with the Overlords grants even more power.

 Wrath: It's been festering within Micchy, and he finally lets it out by showing Kouta his true colors.